SvenGroot/Ookii.CommandLine/docs/Tutorial.md

 ```

 If you are targeting a .Net version before .Net 7.0, the `required` keyword is not available.
 In
-that case, use the following code instead:
+that case, use the following code instead for the `Path` property:

 ```csharp
 [CommandLineArgument(IsPositional = true, IsRequired = true)]